YuanitaIP/Coursera_EDA_Project_1/README.md

 # Coursera Exploratory Data Analysis Project 1
-This repository is course project for Coursera Exploratory Data Analysis Week 1.The purpose of this project is to making 4 plots as given.
+This particular repository is course project for Coursera Exploratory Data Analysis Week 1.The purpose of this project is to making 4 plots as given.
 It will be graded by peers on a series of yes/no questions related to the project.

 This is more details about this projects : https://github.com/rdpeng/ExData_Plotting1